Man gets 18 months related to summer 2020 Charleston riots - News Break

 Man gets 18 months related to summer 2020 Charleston riots

 COLUMBIA, S.C.
-(AP)– A South Carolina man has been sentenced to a year and a half in federal prison after pleading guilty to taking part in violence that erupted last summer in Charleston following the death of George Floyd.
-Prosecutors said Thursday that Abraham Jenkins was also sentenced to three years of supervised release, once he’s released from prison.
-More than 100 businesses were damaged as a peaceful protest in Charleston’s historic downtown erupted into violence following Floyd’s death at the hands of police in Minneapolis in May 2000.
-Prosecutors say Jenkins sprayed a fire extinguisher at police officers patrolling Charleston and threw a burning T-shirt through a broken back window of a Charleston Police cruiser.www.abccolumbia.com
+(AP) — A South Carolina man has been sentenced to a year and a half in federal prison after pleading guilty to taking part in violence that erupted last summer in Charleston following the death of George Floyd, prosecutors said Thursday.

+Abraham Jenkins, 26, was also ordered to serve three years on supervised release once he’s freed from prison.

+Protests and civil unrest spread across the U.S. in the wake of Floyd’s killing at the hands of police in Minneapolis in May 2000.
+In Charleston’s downtown historic district, more than 100 businesses were damaged as a peaceful protest turned violent.

 Comments / 0